ghaemifard/W8tedAlloy/README.md

 ===========

-This repository is a version of Alloy, that allows you write constraints which are in conflict with each other, using a MaxSAT solver to find an optimal model.
+This repository is a version of Alloy that allows you write constraints which are in conflict with each other, using a MaxSAT solver to find an optimal model.

 ### Changes